-- Each student is assigned a computer username, which allows access to the University network, including electronic mail, Internet, and printing. - Orientation sessions are offered at the beginning of each semester to familiarize students with the campus network and standard software packages; ongoing support is available through the computer lab assistants. - Internet connections in residence rooms and conveniently located public areas on campus - High quality Pentium II workstations in computer labs - Standard software packages include: Windows 98, Corel Suite 9, Microsoft Office Professional 2000, Simply Accounting 8, PageMaker 6.5 Plus, Maple 6, SPSS and SAS. - The Information Technology and Services Help Desk is available for student support Monday to Friday.
+- C Each student is assigned a computer username, which allows access to the University network, including electronic mail, Internet, and printing. - C Orientation sessions are offered at the beginning of each semester to familiarize students with the campus network and standard software packages; ongoing support is available through the computer lab assistants. - C Internet connections in residence rooms and conveniently located public areas on campus - C 166high quality computer workstations in eight computer labs - C Standard software packages include: Windows, Corel Suite, Microsoft Office Professional XP, Simply Accounting, PageMaker Plus, Maple, SPSS and SAS. - C The Information Technology and Services Help Desk is available for student support Monday to Friday.
 You may reach the Desk by phone at 457-6538, by e-mail at helpdesk@msvu.ca, or you may visit in person at EMF 108.